 Shop Adult Diapers and Incontinence Supplies with WellBefore

 WellBefore offers a range of products from adult diapers, incontinence briefs and pads that come in a range of sizes so you can ensure a proper fit.
 All our products are moisture-wicking and soft, absorbing leaks (with a large variety of absorbency power) and wetness while keeping the wearer dry.

-If you follow this advice but continue to see skin irritation that lasts longer than three days, or you notice bleeding, serious skin lesions or a fever, you must consult with your doctor for treatment.
+If you follow this advice but continue to see skin irritation that lasts longer than three days, or you notice bleeding, serious skin lesions or a fever, it's highly advisable to immediately consult with your doctor or medical health professional.